kirillbobyrev/kirillbobyrev.com/content/blog/writing-safer-cpp.md

 ## Outro

-There are many other tools not covered in this post, including [Valgrind](http://valgrind.org/), ... .
+There are other tools not covered in this post, including [Valgrind](http://valgrind.org/), ... .
 However, I decided to cover tools that I use myself